bambiroe/bambiroe/README.md

   </ul>
 </div>

-🌿 A 24-year-old Computer & Information Science Engineer<br>
+🌿 A 24-year-old Computer & Information Science Engineer<br />
-🌱 Enjoy building games, tools, and small creative projects<br>
+🌱 Enjoy building games, tools, and small creative project<br />
-🌿 Love blending technology with art, nature, and a touch of magic<br>
+🌿 Love blending technology with art, nature, and a bit of magick<br />
 🌱 Always excited to learn and improve

 ---